cue-lang/cuelang.org/content/docs/language-guide/data/string-values/en.md

 string contents and is stripped from all lines.

 {{{with sidebyside "en" "multiline-strings"}}}
+#nofmt TODO: \ at end of line in multiline string
-#norun \ at end of line in multiline string
+#norun TODO: \ at end of line in multiline string
 -- in.cue --
 msg: """
     Hello World!